Turkey's Erdogan asks Russia's Putin to step aside in Syria

 Turkey’s borders to Europe were closed to migrants under an accord between Turkey and the European Union that halted the 2015-16 migration crisis when more than a million people crossed into Europe by foot.

-Reporting by Ali Kucukgocmen; Additional reporting by Laila Bassam and Eric Knecht; Editing by Alexander Smith and Louise Heavens
+Reporting by Ali Kucukgocmen; Editing by Alexander Smith and Louise Heavens